 - What income and property does the couple have? - What are the debts? - Are there any children? - How old are the children?
-If the children are independent adults, their financial needs are no longer relevant to the judge's decision. - How long have the couple been married?
-Did they live together before marriage, if so for how long? - How old are the husband and wife? - Are the husband and wife in paid work, or could they find paid work? - Does the husband or wife, or any child, have a significant health problem which affects the income or property needed?
+If the children are independent adults, their financial needs are no longer relevant to the judge's decision. - How long have the couple been married or in a civil partnership?
+Did they live together before their marriage or civil partnership, if so for how long? - How old is each partner? - Are they in paid work, or could they find paid work? - Does either of the partners, or any child, have a significant health problem which affects the income or property needed?

-• What is the cost of renting or buying a home in your area?
+What is the cost of renting or buying a home in your area?